 3. Saucony Triumph 19

-The Saucony Triumph ISO 5 is a high-mileage trainer with plenty of cushioning, making it ideal for beginner and experienced runners alike.
+The Saucony Triumph 19 is a high-mileage trainer with plenty of cushioning, making it ideal for beginner and experienced runners.
 Even with all that cushioning, it’s a very light shoe that won’t weigh you down.

 Saucony has found an ideal balance between breathability and comfort, as there is plenty of ventilation to let your feet breathe.
-The real story is the ISOFIT lacing technology, which causes the upper to conform to the entire length of the runner’s foot and stay flexible throughout your run.
-It provides a comfortable, sock-like fit.
-The downside is there isn’t much lateral support.
+The real story is FORMFIT and PWRRUN technology.

-Saucony’s EVERUN foam runs the length of the sole, providing maximum cushioning.
-This responsive foam absorbs impact from concrete and other hard surfaces, and provides rebound to add bounce to your stride.
+Saucony’s PWRRUN foam in the midsole provides maximum cushioning.
+This responsive foam also impact from concrete and other hard surfaces, and provides rebound to add bounce to your stride.
 It also maintains its cushioning longer than traditional EVA foam.